codepath/android_guides/Debugging-Exceptions-within-your-App.md

 <img src="http://i.imgur.com/lMTPBfk.png" />

 Don't worry!
 This is normal and there's a specific set of steps you can take to solve this.
+Refer to the guide below or [these debugging slides](https://docs.google.com/presentation/d/1DUigTm6Uh43vatHkB4rFkVVIt1zf7zB7Z5tpGTy2oFY/edit#slide=id.g38d66bc5a_0175) for more a detailed look at debugging crashes and investigating unexpected problems with your app.

 ### Setting Up Error Filter